Search

 1. Be enrolled in a Ph.D. (preferred) or advanced MSc programme in astronomy or relevant technical discipline at a recognised university or similar institution awarding such degrees.
 Preference is given to students from the Nordic countries, and students from non-EU countries are only accepted under exceptional circumstances.

-2. Have a strong interest in observational astrophysics and/or astronomical instrumentation, and preferably also a working knowledge of the UNIX operating system and one of the standard astronomical data reduction software packages.
+2. Have a strong interest in observational astrophysics and/or astronomical instrumentation, and preferably also a working knowledge of a Linux operating system and one of the standard astronomical data reduction software packages.

 Conditions